Index For Information

 In fact, this question is one that has been produced by the current retail market.
 No one ever asked us this when we started in business.
 Per an earlier segment, sheepskins are a global commodity.
 This makes it difficult to ascertain exactly where the skin comes from.
 The mega retailers who sell you something from sheepskin cannot absolutely guarantee where the skins they use originated.
 They don’t really care, either.
 Again, out of respect for our overseas counterparts, we do recognize their claims to be 100% Australian or NZ in nature.
 But we have our doubts about the mass market claims.
 US sheepskins are much sought after because of their size, especially with the boot makers.
 This would indicate that there is a high probability that what you may purchase is actually produced from a US origin sheepskin regardless of the claims being made.
 (We are going to pat ourselves on the back here.
 After we posted this little piece of information, Decker's Corp actually started admitting that they were not making UGG® labeled products from 100% Australian sheepskins and that they were also using skins from Europe and the USA.
 Chuckle)

 Aside from the specialty and easily noticed skins mentioned below, we would also caution you regarding other claims that some firms make.
 "We use just Merino sheepskin" is a claim that can rarely be backed up though you will find it used to describe slippers and other products offered by many retail establishments.
 This claim gets even more specific than the country of origin claims and the more specific one gets in origin/breed information claims the less likely it is true.
+It is also important to note that, in recent discussions with a source in Australia, we have learned there is much more cross breeding happening in the Australian sheep industry so the 100% Merino claim is becoming more and more questionable.

 We must add that there are numerous specialty types of lambskin